holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 #### Gossip

 Kitsune MUST provide a way for the DHT data to be gossiped among peers in a space.
 We assume that there will be many gossip implementations that are added over time.
 We have implemented full-sync gossip protocol and and a novel "quantized gossip" algorithm that effeciently shards and redistributes data as nodes come and go from the network.
-The full description that gossip algorithm is beyond the scope of this document and details on this algorithim can be found here: [TODO: ACB link?].
+The full description that gossip algorithm is beyond the scope of this document and details on this algorithim can be found here: [WP-TODO: ACB link?].

 Any gossip algorithm to be used in the Holochain context MUST be able to handle the following constraints: